vinhngx/CarND-Vehicle-Detection/writeup_template.md

 We then employ a heat map to accumulate detection results at different scale.
 Finally, a threshold is applied on the heat map and connected component of this thresholded heat map is identified using `scipy.ndimage.measurements.label()`.
 Each separate connected component corresponds to a detected car.
 We empirically found 3 to be a good threshold for eliminating false positives.

-Example detection images are provided in the "sliding window search" section of the IPython notebook [Sliding Window Search-all-features-withHistory](./Sliding Window Search-all-features-withHistory.ipynb).
+Example detection images are provided in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 ![sliding_window_1][sliding_window_1]
 ![sliding_window_2][sliding_window_2]